gnosia93/eliminate-db-hotblock/readme.md

 Now, We have done all the configuration and sample database building.
 Finally, execute run.sh to start spring boot java application and check if java web application is working properly.
-The result of wget must be like belows.
+The result of curl must be like belows, it must have to return json health checking result output.
 If you have any problem, please check [application-prod.properties] configuration file and tomcat.log in project root.

 ```